Fury-is-Black-coder/LSEG-task1/README.md

 # LSEG-task1

+**To avoid errors, you need to add the path to the libraries from folder "libraries" in each project. add aspose.cells-22.101.jar**

 To save html to table csv is used GrabzIt library.
 We need to get special key from site after registration.
 60 requests to server per minute with free account. https://grabz.it/
 Added via Maven